The BEST slow cooker spicy Chili Recipe (EASY)

 Garnishes for that spicy chili!

-Garnishes are up to you but there some staples that you can’t miss
+Garnishes are up to you but there are some staples that you can’t miss

 • Cheese: I like using fresh shredded cheddar, sometimes a Colby jack, or a mozzarella cheddar mix is good too. the cheesier the better.

-• Onions: Some don’t like it but you have to had them out when serving.
+• Onions: Some don’t like it, but you have to leave them out when serving.
 I’ll use fresh chopped white onion, but red works too and has a bit more flavor in my opinion.

-• Sour Cream: I’m not personally a fan, but know others who will put sour cream in chili so to each their own!
+• Sour Cream: I’m not personally a fan, but I know others who will put sour cream in chili.
+So to each their own!

 • More peppers: Some love the burn, so have some fresh chopped jalapeno on hand to serve!